AnalystEric/SQL_Sales_Analysis---Music/README.md

 # <p align="center">Music Store Sales Analysis</p>
 # Project Overview
-Utilise SQL to assist a music store in enhancing its business growth by providing answers to various questions.
+Utilise SQL to assist a music store in enhancing its business growth by performing a music store sales analysis.

 # SQL skills used in this project
 * Windows Functions